Rodot-/Clustering-Code/README.md

 #####comparison(data, means):

   How the data is clustered.
 Computes the euclidian distance between a data point and each mean, then finds the minimum.
 Using the argmin function, this method finds the minimum for every point in data and returns an array of cluster indecies.
-Cluster indecies are values whose index matches an index in data and whose value designates which cluster it belongs to.
+Cluster indecies are values whose index matches an index in data and whose values designate the cluster to which it belongs.

   Returns: clusters, means